nih-cfde/published-documentation/docs/spec-and-docs/NewGlossary.md

 ---
 ##### <u>Sample</u>
-a material collected from an organism, a cell culture, or a material containing organisms, such as an environmental material. syn: *[Biospecimens](#Biospecimens)*.
+a material collected from an organism, a cell culture, or a material containing organisms, such as an environmental material. syn: [biospecimens](#biospecimens).

 ---